MrButak/offline-map-poc/README.md

 screen -S planetiler -X quit
 ```

-**To move the .pmtiles file to the tile server**
+**To move the .pmtiles file from the build server to the tile server**
 You can either:
 1. transfer from VPS to VPS
 2. transfer to home pc then from home pc to the tile server.

-We went with option 2.
+I went with option 2.

 **Transfer file from temp build server to home pc**
 ```